SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Cost | Affordable | Moderate | Can Be Expensive |

-*ADT does offer a DIY option, but when I reviewed ADT Self-Setup, I found that their focus was still primarily on professionally-installed systems.
+*ADT does offer a DIY option, but when we reviewed ADT Self-Setup, we found that their focus was still primarily on professionally-installed systems.

 So now that you’ve got a good idea of how SimpliSafe stacks up, let’s talk about things from a different perspective…

-Here’s a quick recap in video form of what I thought about SimpliSafe’s security system.
+Here’s a quick recap in video form of what we thought about SimpliSafe’s security system.

 Let’s bottom line this.
 SimpliSafe is high on our list of the best video systems – number two – because it’s reliable and customizable.
 If you’re looking for a system that you can install yourself, you can’t do better.
 If you’re looking for a system that gives you the option to self-monitor or sign up for professional monitoring, it’s tops again.
 Its new Core monitoring system is setting a new standard for the industry at a price that’s reasonable.